 Avoid skinny cuts for start, as you can buy these once you are done putting together your “foundation”.
 When you buy pants, here are the clues that will tell you if you chose the right size: the pants are not too tight around your bottom and thighs; they do not make any creases underneath your bottom or in the front side; the pockets are stuck to your body, not outspread, the belt is not sinking into your flesh and does not create crinkles over the material.

-With long sleeves, buttons, and slightly slim – it is essential for the wardrobe of any woman, of any age.
+With long sleeves, buttons, and slightly slim – it is essential for the base of your wardrobe.
 Look for a shirt that is long enough to enable you to tuck it in your pants or skirts.
 As a rule, shirts that are slightly slim will fit you better.
 Don’t overdo it though – if it is too slim, the buttons will look like they are ready to pop over your chest, which means that you need a bigger size.

 When you find the right cut and size, I recommend that you buy two identical shirts.
 White shirts should be renewed each year – no matter how well you look after them, they will get yellow in the armpit area, due to perspiration and deodorants, the cuffs and collar will get dirty, and you can have small accidents (like stains that will never come out, etc).